-May 14, 2003 Item 5.
-Other Events

-Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
+March 31, 2003 Item 5.
+Other Events April 24, 2003 Item 9.
+Regulation FD Disclosure Item 12.
+Results of Operations and Financial Condition Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

+Dated: May 8, 2003 FIRST CASH FINANCIAL SERVICES, INC.

+(Registrant)

-Dated: August 7, 2003 FIRST CASH FINANCIAL SERVICES, INC. (Registrant) /s/PHILLIP E. POWELL ------Phillip E. Powell Chief Executive Officer /s/ R. DOUGLAS ORR
+/s/ PHILLIP E. POWELL Phillip E. Powell Chief Executive Officer

-R. Douglas Orr Chief Financial Officer
+/s/ R. DOUGLAS ORR R. Douglas Orr Chief Financial Officer